peterdri/ece-communications-labs/_ece350/lab3/introduction.md

 ---
 layout: labitem
-title: Lab 3 #Used for header nav
+title: Lab 3 - FM signals #Used for header nav
 firstHeading: Lab 3 - FM signals
-permalink: /ece350/lab3/
+permalink: /ece350/lab3
 course: ece350
+next: /ece350/lab3/FM-transmitter-sim
 ---

 In this lab you will create an FM modulator and demodulator, and then use the Universal Software Radio Peripherial (USRP) to receive FM signals in real-time.